BritishGeologicalSurvey/etlhelper/README.md

 #### Parameters

 Variables can be inserted into queries by passing them as parameters.
-These are sanitised by the underlying DBAPI2 compliant packages to prevent [SQL injection attacks](https://xkcd.com/327/).
+These "bind variables" are sanitised by the underlying drivers to prevent [SQL injection attacks](https://xkcd.com/327/).
 The required [paramstyle](https://www.python.org/dev/peps/pep-0249/#paramstyle)
 can be checked with `MY_DB.paramstyle`.